 Essential Things to Know About the EBC Trek

 Choosing the right time to visit Everest Base Camp is the most Important Thing.
 You will surely enjoy the trip if you trek at the right time and season.
-Now that you know about choosing a suitable Trekking season for Everest Base Camp, But when is the best time for the Everest Base Camp Trek?
+Now that you know about choosing a suitable Trekking season for Everest Base Camp, when is the best time for the Everest Base Camp Trek?

 December in winter offers one of the best views of the Himalayas and less traffic.
 It will be cold compared to autumn and spring, but not as cold as January and February.
 January and February offer clear visibility, but summer is not a good time for the Everest trip.